valencik/mastersAPSC/web/src/posts/Research-Journal.md

 - Demonstrate capability
 - Why what I am doing makes a difference compared to what already exists.
 - Punchline: Something about physics in last century they didn't know about.

+GOAL: Come up with search for common term-term searches Search "Austin" see what other authors often occur with Austin. author to look into as well: Chair of session author that publishes with Roby: Sarantites

+author-author pair strength
+see all the strengths in the database, is there any separation/clustering? keywords associated with any strength pair

+# August 25-29 2014

+A simple author search has been constructed to show what coauthors a given author has.
+Currently the view is a pie, and displays relatively little information.
+This view could be enhanced by making it into a graph, and enabling some form of 'browsing' the data.

+I need to consider how this can turn into an analysis tool.
+We want to search for the strengths of these relationships for every author.
+Can I construct/predict collaboration groups?

+Apply simple author search from last week to whole DB.
+(The idea here is to come up with a tool for individual searches, and then the following week turn it into and analysis tool.)

+I should be able to categorize authors into publishing trends similar to the following:
+1. Frequently publishes with few authors
+2. Frequently publishes with many authors
+3. Rarely publishes with few authors
+4. Rarely publishes with many authors

+##Collaboration Analysis

+###Changing over time
+Person used to collab with Group A and then moved to B or left.
+Need to handle collaborative strength rating thing changing over time.
+The norm for collaboration size will change over time.
+40 years ago no one published with 50 people.

+There may be existing research in sociology that suggests what collaborative community looks like.

+Cluster separatly:
+what authors were popular in year range what topics where hot in a year range

+(Year ranges don't need to be calendar years.
+Could do a moving average of 5 years or so.)

+We can later link these ideas (in an application of metaclustering) and see what authors were publishing in what topics during what times in the topic's popularity cycle.
+And then categorize trends in these relationships. i.e.:
+- Authors that always publish on hot topics during their peak (followers)
+- Authors that publish in hot topics after their peak (late commers)
+- Authors that publish with authors who publish in hot topics at the start of their peaks (following founders)

+# September 1-5 2014

+This week was a bad week for research.

+Meeting with Roby:
+- Wrap up any course registration / payment issues.
+Andrew will email Jeremy and Roby requesting form/whatever to retro sign up for Thesis I and II
+- Discuss making/scheduling a committee meeting.
+Andrew will email adam, paul, roby regarding scheduling a meeting
+- Discuss the applications of clustering (this is the big idea breakthrough I had Thursday-Friday).
+- Discuss new ideas regarding tracking things over time.
+- Demonstrate some working steps towards this breakthrough.
+- Revisiting my projected masters timeline.

+Clustering on the shape/profile of any X vs time query/data

+# September 8-12 2014

+First full week of classes.
+Lots of lecture preping, little research.

+##Clustering the NSR

+The Nuclear Science References (NSR) is a hand curated database from the National Nuclear Data Center (NNDC).
+Each entry in the NSR represents a journal article, conference proceedings, report, book, private communication, PhD thesis, or a preprint from the field of nuclear science with an emphasis on nuclear structure data.

+Not every entry is tagged with information specifying if the work was done in a collaboration or not.
+However, using techniques in knowledge discovery and data mining we can track a proxy for collaborative efforts in the NSR.
+If two or more authors publish appear in an author entry together more than once, they may be part of a collaboration of scientists.

+#thoughts
+3 author search, then look at other authors, we could see a 4th other with a similar number of publications, they should perhaps be included in the collaboration.

+If i was to make a viz that drew links between papers based on number of common authors... very strong links might imply papers on the same experiment.
+And then from that group of strongly linked nodes we might see a split

+3 dimensional information: who, what, when
+This could be sparse in different dimensions for different groups of entries

+##Next week
+-reenable partial text search indexes
+-continue working on text description of cluster analysis -enable a N-author search with partial strengths -enable any kind of programatic search, really, a search that runs more than one query (aggregation pipeline)